webosose/website/content/en/samples/posts/2023-12-21-facial-recognition-based-kiosks.md

 The kiosk app is created on the host PC and installed on your target device (Raspberry Pi).
 Setting up an app involves the following steps:

 1. Setting up webOS OSE CLI
-2. Creating an app
+2. Creating a kiosk app
-3. Setting up the server connection
-4. Building the app
-5. Packaging and Installing the app
+3. Packaging and Installing the app

 #### Setting Up webOS OSE CLI